Ivicago5/UniDorm/README.md

 # UniDorm
-Application for Accomodation in Slovenia
+Application for student Accomodation in Slovenia